-Julie, a Fircroft Centre service user, was finally feeling well again and had been able to return to work part-time, when she was told that she needed to be re-assessed by the benefit office.
-Unfortunately it was done in an aggressive manner, making her relapse.
-Needing admission, Julie was admitted into Kingston Hospital, as there were no places in the one ward still open in the Borough.
-While at Kingston Hospital she found that staff lacked understanding of her condition.
-When a bed became available at Tolworth Hospital, she found staff stretched and unengaging and was fortunate to remember that Fircroft would support her on day-support.
+Julie, a Fircroft Centre client, was finally feeling well again and had been able to return to work part time when she was told that she needed to be re-assessed by the benefit office.
+Unfortunately, Julie perceived it to be aggressive, contributing towards her relapse.
+Needing admission, Julie was admitted into Kingston Hospital, as there were no places in the one mental health and wellbeing ward still open in the borough.
+She was fortunate to remember that Fircroft would support her on day-support.
 Once back out in the community, she attended Fircroft daily, with staff helping her through her recovery.

 On recovering from her episode, Pamela is able to cope without any support and is very active in the community.

 Pamela’s husband is very grateful that Fircroft is able to support her, as it also gives him respite during the day, to care for the rest of the family.